The command line interface (CLI) is a collection of node scripts that make quick work of creating the skeleton for new

 Please ignore this message and note that your generated component project will already depend on the CLI, while your Finsemble seed project should not.

 The following command creates a boilerplate for your desktop service:

 > npx finsemble-cli add service <yourServiceName> --create-client=true

---create-client=true to automatically create the corresponding client API
+--create-client=true to automatically create the corresponding client API boilerplate.

 src/services/ └──yourServiceName/ └──yourServiceName.html └──yourServiceNameService.js └──yourServiceNameClient.js